MD80RIO/OR_Lab/README.md

 # An application of OR theory.

-During my last year of my Bachelor of Engineering in Management Engineering, AY 2020/2021, I have been partecipating in an Operations Research laboratory which aimed to enable the students to use Python's Pyomo library to elaborate and solve a real world Operations-Research problem.
+During the last year of my BSc in Management Engineering, I have been partecipating in an Operations Research laboratory which aimed to enable the students to use Python's Pyomo library to elaborate and solve a real world Operations-Research problem.

 In one particular occasion, I have received from my teacher, Operations Research Doctor of Philosophy Ruggiero Seccia, the task to organize the optimal strategy for a company producing a various set of five different products.
 I have elaborated the model using pyomo modelling style and solved with the recommended solver, glpk.